 Is This Candy Gluten-Free?

 Yes.
 Almond Roca Candy is gluten-free.
-Just make sure to use a brand of chocolate that doesn't contain any gluten.
+Just make sure to use a brand of chocolate that doesn't contain gluten.

 Traditional Almond Roca does not have peanuts.